Lighthouses of Gabon

 - 1891.
 Active; focal plane 57 m (187 ft); white flash every 10 s.

-12 m (39 ft) octagonal cylindrical tower with lantern and gallery.
+12 m (39 ft) octagonal cylindrical tower with lantern and gallery, rising through the center of a resort building.

 Lighthouse painted blue with a white rectangular grid, as seen in